 Join The Future – Noods Radio Takeover

-A six-hour special, first broadcast on Noods Radio on Sunday 7th March 2020.
+A six-hour special, first broadcast on Noods Radio on Sunday 7th March 2020 and repeated on NYD 2022.
 Loosely based on Join The Future: Bleep Techno and the Birth of British Bass Music, the takeover’s five episodes (3 x 60 mins, 2 x 90 mins) discuss the roots, origins, development and legacy of Bleep & Bass, and how the style fits into the UK bass continuum, via a mixture of scripted history/analysis, new interviews with artists including Peter Duggal (Demonik/Doggy) and Haider (Breaker Breaker), and DJ mixes from JD Twitch, Titia, West Norwood Cassette Library, CP Smith and Porter Brook.
 All five episodes are available to stream via our story dedicated to the event.

 Threads Radio: Velocity Press Takeover

 On November 20, 2020, Velocity Press, publisher of Join The Future: Bleep Techno and the Birth of British Bass Music, hosted a takeover of London-based, community-focussed radio station Threads.
 Authors of four different books were asked to record their own shows, focusing on the music and stories told in their titles.
 You can listen to Matt Anniss’ Join The Future show, via the Threads Mixcloud channel.

 On 12th December 2019, just a few weeks after the book was published, Matt Anniss guested on the Dare To Believe show on Noods Radio.
 He joined host Nicko Smith in the Noods studio for a chat before mixing up some vintage Bleep cuts, unreleased tracks and his own fresh re-edits.
 Listen via Mixcloud.

 Vibes From The TR13E: Join The Future Bleep & Bass Special